2026 Masters odds, picks, field, date: Surprising PGA predictions from golf model that's nailed 16 majors

 SportsLine's model simulated the 2026 Masters 10,000 times and revealed its surprising PGA Tour picks for Augusta National

-The first major on the PGA Tour schedule tees off on Thursday when the 2026 Masters gets underway from Augusta National Golf Club.
-Rory McIlroy is the defending champion after completing the career Grand Slam with a dramatic victory last season.
-McIlroy will be part of a loaded 2026 Masters field, which also features former Masters champions like Scottie Scheffler, Jon Rahm and Jordan Spieth.
+It wasn't long ago when Rory McIlroy slipped on the green jacket for the first time in his career.
+McIlroy completed the career Grand Slam with a dramatic playoff victory over Justin Rose in 2025.
+McIlroy will look to defend his title at the 2026 Masters, which gets underway from Augusta National Golf Club on Thursday, April 9.
+The 2026 Masters odds list McIlroy at +1200 to repeat.

-According to the latest 2026 Masters odds, Scheffler, the No. 1 ranked player in the world, is the +500 favorite, followed by Rahm (+950), Bryson DeChambeau (+1000) and Rory McIlroy (+1200).
-McIlroy, who's recorded seven top-10 finishes at the Masters, is priced at -105 (risk $105 to win $100) to crack the top 10 this week.
+Scottie Scheffler, the No. 1 ranked player in the world, is going off as the +500 favorite, followed by Jon Rahm (+950), Bryson DeChambeau (+1000) and Xander Schauffele (+1600).
+The 2026 Masters field will notably miss Tigers Woods and Phil Mickelson, the first time since 1994 that neither of them have played in the first major of the year.
 Before locking in any 2026 Masters picks, be sure to see the 2026 Masters predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.